whitefoxcloud/payway-integration-poc/src/articles/integrating-payway-into-your-app.md

 You could refer to the simple SDK that we implemented in [our GitHub repo](https://github.com/whitefoxcloud/payway-poc).

-That includes the skeleton for communicating with PayWay API.
+That includes the skeleton of the SDK for communicating with PayWay API.

-If you want to modify them to your business needs or get help with PayWay integration into your system, we could help you.
+If you want to modify and adapt it to your specific business needs or get help with integrating PayWay into your system, we could help you.
 Feel free to contact us.

 # Comparing PayWay with Monoova, Stripe, and Other Australian Payment Gateways